 I get it – sometimes, it feels easier to roll out of bed and exercise immediately without eating anything beforehand.
 Many of the runners I’ve worked with (myself included) have fallen into the trap of running in a fasted state some or all of the time.
 However, just because you can run fasted doesn’t mean you should!

 In this article, I’ll explore the pros and cons of running fasted and how to determine whether this nutrition strategy is appropriate for you.
+I’ll then showcase real-life transformations with two compelling case studies from my clients.
+These two clients achieved remarkable health and performance gains through when we tweaked their fasting routines.

 Please note that I am an affiliate for some of the products I’ve linked to in this post.
 If you click the link here and make a purchase, I may earn a commission at no extra cost to you.